xlladdins/xll/docs/Excel4MacrosE-G.md

 **FTESTV**?(inprng1, inprng2. outrng, labels)

-Inprng1    is the input range for the first data set.
+Inprng1&nbsp;&nbsp;&nbsp;&nbsp;is the input range for the first data set.

-Inprng2    is the input range for the second data set.
+Inprng2&nbsp;&nbsp;&nbsp;&nbsp;is the input range for the second data set.

-Outrng    is the first cell (the upper-left cell) in the output table or the name, as text, of a new sheet to contain the output table.
+Outrng&nbsp;&nbsp;&nbsp;&nbsp;is the first cell (the upper-left cell) in the output table or the name, as text, of a new sheet to contain the output table.
 If FALSE, blank, or omitted, places the output table in a new workbook.

-Labels    is a logical value.
+Labels&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.

   - > If labels is TRUE, then the first row or column of inprng1 and
     > inprng2 contain labels.